Pollinator Week 2021: June 21-27

 Bee Campus Certification

 Pitt Sustainability received the Bee Campus USA designation through the nonprofit Xerces Society for Invertebrate Conservation in 2020.
-In response to global declines in pollinator populations, Xerces’ Bee Campus USA helps bring awareness to the importance of pollinators when it comes to the health of ecosystems and encourage communities to protect their habitats.
+In response to global declines in pollinator populations, Xerces’ Bee Campus USA helps bring awareness to the importance of pollinators when it comes to the health of ecosystems and encourages communities to protect their habitats.

 In part, Bee Campus affiliates commit to supporting pollinators by establishing native-plant habitats, providing nesting sites, reducing the use of pesticides, and providing pollinator educational opportunities through service, campus signage, and online content.